blockful-io/shutter-staking/docs/staking-architecture.md

 -   if the keyper has no shares, the function will revert.
 -   if the keyper sSHU balance is less or equal than the minimum stake or the total locked amount, the function will return 0.

+## Security Considerations

+-   The contract doesn't use the Ownable2Step pattern due to the 24KB contract size limit.
+-   If the Owner address gets compromised, the attacker can increase the minimum stake to a very high value, preventing keypers from unstaking their SHU tokens.